F70: Articulation, Degree Approval, Transfer of Course Credit, and Approval of Credentialing Standards

 - Department chairs, academic deans, and other academic administrators and executives

 UNM Regents’ Policy Manual

-Direct any questions about this policy to the Office of the Provost or the Chancellor for Health Sciences.
+Direct any questions about this policy to the Office of the Provost or the Executive Vice President for Health Sciences.

 No specific procedures required at this time.